Why Corfu deserves the detour in luxury hotel mode

 Low season (May, October): hotel rates -30 to -40 %, flights -20 to -30 %.
 Total budget down to 1 800-2 800 € for 3 nights.

-Practical tips before leaving
+Practical tips before you go

 Language: Greek, but English widely spoken in luxury hotels and tourist restaurants.
 A few Greek words (kalimera, efcharisto) always appreciated.

-Currency: euro.
+Currency: Euro.
 Cards accepted everywhere, but keep cash for village tavernas and parking.

 Climate: Mediterranean, hot dry summers (28-33°C), mild rainy winters.
-Corfu is Greece’s wettest island (lush vegetation, but possible rain off-season).
+Corfu is Greece's wettest island (lush vegetation, but rain possible off-season).

 Avoid: July-August if seeking tranquillity (crowds, doubled rates, stifling heat).
 All-inclusive resorts in low season (reduced entertainment, pools sometimes closed).